Alispezzate/GAREN-2.0/README.md

 TODO:<br>
 -Explain the formula of ultimate damage <br>
--Add information about garen ultimate, lol patch version and reasons to use the program<br>
+-Add information about garen ultimate and reasons to use the program<br>
 -And more<br>

+Updated as of LoL patch 11.14.

 This is a fan-made app and all rights are reserved to Riot Games based in Santa Monica, California.